 - Home Repairs can vastly improve health by improving a family’s daily living environment.

 - Cleaning & Greening resources give neighbors tools to help make every block clean, healthy, and safe.

 NKCDC and Impact Services are building a comprehensive plan to address the social determinants of health in Kensington.
 We aim to expand opportunities so that long-term residents in the neighborhood also have what they need to thrive and be successful.

 NKCDC is building and programming eight new community garden spaces along Kensington and Indiana Avenues in Kensington.
 These gardens aim to improve health outcomes for children and families and increase sustainable land sovereignty and food production in the area.

-NKCDC’s team of community health workers can help you find resources for housing, food, utilities, transportation, translation, education, child care and anything else that may affect your health.
+NKCDC’s team of community health workers can help you find resources to meet your needs for housing, food, utilities, transportation, translation, education, child care, and anything else that may affect your health.

 More Health Resources

 Stay healthy with these sources of fresh food, affordable health care, lead and air quality testing, and help for opioid use and addiction.
 Contact our team of Community Health Workers to get connected to even more health resources.

 Let NKCDC connect you to free home repair or low-interest loan programs, and help you make your house more energy efficient at the same time.
 NKCDC will help you figure out how much home repair you can afford, and describe how to work with contractors.

 Clean and green neighborhoods improve our physical and mental health.
 They also just look nice.
 Join a community cleanup, report illegal dumping, find lead and air quality testing, and learn about nearby vacant lots!